 In a time when everyone is trying to realize the promise of digital transformation, many organizations are migrating their infrastructure to the cloud.

 But it’s important to remember that not all clouds are created equal.
 One cloud may be designed using best practices for security, but another might cut corners, placing your sensitive data at risk.

 There’s also the issue of scale.
-Organizations might start by using just one cloud provider, but soon find themselves using dozens—and even hundreds—of different providers.
+An organization might start by using just one cloud provider, but soon find itself using dozens—and even hundreds—of different providers.

 Does the provider fit your company’s size and security needs?

 Many organizations are subject to a high degree of regulation and are frequently audited.
 The cloud provider must be able to demonstrate a proven track record of managing highly controlled and regulated data.

 Look for compliance certifications, including SOC 1, SOC 2, ISO 27001, ISO 27018, HIPAA, HITRUST, GDPR and CCPA.

 Compliance also includes audits and security assessments.
 Domo completes multiple audits and assessments on an ongoing basis, including third-party network and system penetration tests.